-They represent mythical creatures that combine a lion and an eagle—two beasts that rule the land and the earth and symbolize divinity and kingship.
-However, these griffins are unusual because although they are beautifully elaborated with collars and something like a crown, they do not have wings.
+The griffins are mythical creatures that combine a lion and an eagle—two beasts that rule the land and the earth and symbolize divinity and kingship.
+However, these two are unusual because although they are beautifully elaborated with collars and something like a crown, they do not have wings.

 According to Evans’ estimates, a total of thirty people could be accommodated both in the throne room and its anteroom.

 Initially, Evans identified the stone throne as the seat of the mythical king of Crete, Minos, evidently applying knowledge from Greek mythology.
 Other archaeologists suggest that the throne room was a sanctuary of a female divinity and that a priestess who sat there was the person who represented her on earth.